 - D.A.W.
 (Digital Audio Workstation)

-The first thing you will need is a computer!
+The first thing you will need for your home studio is a computer!
 You will have to choose what direction you want to go here.
 This will ultimately be the most expensive part of your studio setup, and the most important.
 Do you want Mac or Windows?
 This is essentially a personal preference, but will really have an impact on price.

 The base price of a Mac is around that $1200 mark, and you can get a really high spec Windows computer for that price.
 Windows computers are always cheaper, but in my experience (I have tried both) Mac is just more stable when running things.
 There always seems to be little nuances and glitches with my PC.
 I also believe Macs have more longevity.
 The initial purchase price might be higher, but you might not have to upgrade nearly as soon.